AZRE LAWSUIT ALERT: Levi & Korsinsky Notifies Azure Power Global Limited Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, Sept.
-15, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Azure Power Global Limited ("Azure" or the "Company") (NYSE: AZRE) of a class action securities lawsuit.
+NEW YORK , Sept.
+22, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Azure Power Global Limited ("Azure" or the "Company") (NYSE: AZRE) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Azure investors who were adversely affected by alleged securities fraud between June 15, 2021 and August 26, 2022.
 Follow the link below to get more information and be contacted by a member of our team: